 Spouses and Dependents

-To become a UOCAVA voter, all you need to do is update your voter registration with the Colorado Secretary of State and change your status.
+To become a UOCAVA voter, update your voter registration with the Colorado Secretary of State and change your status.
 To change your status:

 Once you indicate your status as a UOCAVA voter, you'll be asked whether you want to receive your ballot by mail, email, or fax according to your personal preference.
 Please note: all methods of receiving your ballot are secure.
 Just make sure that your information is accurate and updated in your voter registration.
 More information about ballot delivery methods can be found in the next tab.